escapegameibk/microcontroller/ECPROTO.md

 overflow, in which case the receiving party may trat any incoming data as an invalid frame.
 The ONLY case where a 0xFF byte is valid is inside of the checksum.

+# Speed

+The protocol may run on any layer of the osi layer model.
+The protocol itself doesn't really care about speed, but the protocol is mostly run on layer 2, so the hardware has to set the speed.
+This is for UART:

+The speed has been chosen to be compatiable with most Integrated circuits, operating systems and to ensure no data is lost in transmission: 38400 Baud or 38400 bits/second.
+Please don't increase this speed.
+Only 1 stop bit is required and 8 data bits are transferred at once.
+As the protocol brings it's own checksum with it, there is no parity bit used.
+Please see the src/serial.c file of the microcontroller repository, or the src/ecproto.c file of the host repostiroy for further details.

+# Example frames

+Here are a few example frames:

+1. The master initializing a enumeration action:
+	0x06 0x00 0x03 0x3B 0x40 0xFF

+2. The slave responding to a enumeration action whilest beeing the last slave 0x06 0x00 0x03 0x00 0x00 0x2E 0xFF

+3. The master requesting device 0 register A pin 7 0x06 0x00 0x6 0x00 0x41 0x07 0xD3 0xB1 0xFF

 ## Zero padding